Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • Reduce log: disable

-STAS log files, stas.log, and stas.log1, are located on the Windows server installed with STAS in the directory of C:\Program Files (x86)\Sophos\Sophos Transparent Authentication Suite, by default.
+STAS log files, stas.log, and stas.log1 are located on the Windows server installed with STAS in the directory of C:\Program Files (x86)\Sophos\Sophos Transparent Authentication Suite by default.

 f) Start STA Collector

-We have completed configuration of STA Collector.
+We have completed the configuration of STA Collector.

-Click "Start" to start STAS service.
+Click "Start" to start the STAS service.

-Sometimes, STAS service might fail to be started, with the error "Failed: Cannot start service: STAS".
+Sometimes, the STAS service might fail to be started, with the error "Failed: Cannot start service: STAS".
 Please refer to section "8.
-Troubleshooting > g) STAS service did not start due to a logon failure" for solution.
+Troubleshooting > g) STAS service did not start due to a logon failure" for a solution.

 Note: